 - Videography or photography

-Technical jobs (Bonus: remote potential, low-cost training, high pay)
+Technical jobs (Bonus: remote potential, high pay, huge demand, and often w/ low-cost training)

 - Database administrator

 - Data analyst for a good cause (low-cost training for data analytics)